Chesapeake Bay Benthic Monitoring Program

 Trends in Fixed Site Benthic Condition

 Forty-eight sites in areas targeted for pollution abatement and other management actions are monitored annually by the Benthic Monitoring Program to assess whether benthic community condition is changing.
-The illustration below shows where significant improving (green) and degrading (red) trends have been observed in summer Chesapeake Bay benthic condition between 1985 and 2011.
+The illustration below shows where significant improving (green) and degrading (red) trends in B-IBI have been observed in summer Chesapeake Bay benthic condition between 1985 and 2019.

 Maryland Trends Discussion